AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Historically, companies handled their security workload with manual security processes or within proprietary code, causing challenges such as likelihood of human error, and scalability issues.

 SOAR software helps organizations define incident analysis and automation methods.
 This enables triage utilizing a combination of human and machine power and contributes to the prioritization of standardized incident response operations.
-See the most common SOAR use cases to coordinate security operations:
+In this article, I have outlined the most common SOAR use cases:

 1. Phishing detection and response